McDowell Township, Barry County, Missouri

 McDowell Township is one of twenty-five townships in Barry County, Missouri, United States.
 In the 1890s, the McDowell mines mined extracted lead and jack ore.
 As of the 2000 census, its population was 275.

 Geography

 McDowell Township covers an area of 23.85 sqmi and contains no incorporated settlements.

-The streams of Calton Creek, Gunter Creek, Little Flat Creek, Stansberry Creek and Willow Branch run through this township.
+The streams of Brights Spring, Calton Creek, Gunter Creek, Little Flat Creek, Stansberry Creek and Willow Branch run through this township.